 Join a global community of over 200,000 TEFL teachers working throughout the world!
 Enrol me!

-Many of our posts relate to newbie teachers just starting out in their career teaching English as a Foreign Language, or even to people curious to find out more about teaching English as a Foreign Language to see if it is something they should consider doing themselves.
+Many of our posts relate to newbie teachers just starting out in their career teaching English as a foreign language (TEFL), or even to people curious to find out more about teaching English as a foreign language to see if it is something they should consider doing themselves.
 But what about those of us who have done the TEFL certificate, have taught for a while and are wondering what is next for your TEFL career?